 Why study a foreign language?

 The ability to speak a foreign language and the knowledge of another culture are highly prized by employers and lead to a significant degree of satisfaction in the workplace and in one’s personal life.
 A major in foreign language is only part of what makes you employable and does not necessarily dictate a career.
 Other helpful experiences include internships, hobbies, work experience, and involvement in campus activities.
 Excellent knowledge of a foreign language and a mature, informed appreciation of a foreign literature open doors to many professions.
-For this reason, an education in Spanish or French provides ideal preparation for careers not only in academics but also in a wide range of fields from law and diplomacy to journalism and the arts.
+For this reason, an education in Spanish or French and Francophone Studies provides ideal preparation for careers not only in academics but also in a wide range of fields from law and diplomacy to journalism and the arts.
 Others work in primary and secondary education, business, government and a variety of nongovernmental agencies and international organizations.
 At the office of Career Development, you can learn more about what career paths you can pursue with your major.
 But overall, the most important is to choose a subject you enjoy and will succeed at over your four years.

 For information on how to become certified to teach a foreign language in New York state, please consult the website of the New York State Education Department.